blinklv/go-connpool/README.md

 - `dial`: defines how to create a new connection.
 - `capacity`: controls the maximum idle connections to keep **per-host** (*not all hosts*).
 - `period`: specifies period between two cleanup ops, which closes some idle connections not used for a long time (*about 1 ~ 2 period*).
 It can't be less than 1 min in this version; otherwise, many CPU cycles are occupied by the cleanup task.
-I usually set it to 3 ~ 5 min, but if there exist too many resident connections in your program, this value should be larger.
+I usually set it to 3 ~ 5 min, but if there exist too many resident connections in your program, this value should be bigger.

 You can make some operations on this `Pool` instance after creating it successfully.
 If you don't use it anymore, please remember to close it.
 Invoking `Pool.Close` method can ensure that all resources related to the connection pool will be released.